Ana06/AI/README.md

 Several projects for the Artificial Intelligence course, with topics such as Recommender and Rule-based Systems, Ontologies and Natural Language Processing.

+## Natural Language Processing - Prolog

+Natural Language Processing in Prolog.
+The project consists in a personal agenda with a natural language interface.

+**DiaryReport.pdf** is a report of the project in Spanish.

 ## Travel recommender

 This rule-based system suggests the most suitable voyage given the characteristics of the user and the destinations.